 Click here to view the sample Sports ManagerDISC Report

-Whether you are a student-athlete looking to enter the workforce or a retiring professional athlete, we are proud to release a new service that assists our clients in finding long term future prospects after sport.
-Now, no matter which DISC report you complete, it will be accompanied by a nine page Athlete Assessments’ DISC Career Management Report designed to contribute to your future career planning and success.
+Whether you are a student-athlete looking to enter the workforce or a retiring professional athlete, this additional Report assists our clients in finding long term future prospects after sport.
+The DISC Career Management Report is an additional nine page report that accompanies any of the above DISC Profiles and is designed to contribute to future career planning and success.
 Find out more!

 Click here to view a sample Career Management Report